 Are you packed and ready to attend your camping festival?
 This ultimate camping festival packing list will make sure you are!
 Whether you’re a first-time camper or an experienced festival-goer, it’s important to make sure you bring the right items to survive and thrive.
 From essential camping gear to must-have entertainment items, this camping festival packing list will ensure you have a successful and enjoyable experience.

-Note: All the items mentioned in this list will also be linked in my Amazon storefront.
 Also, if this list seems overwhelming, remember that if you are camping with a crew each person will bring certain things.
 This isn’t a list of things you alone are expected to bring!
 Just make sure you communicate who is bringing what.

 The ultimate camping festival packing list

 When you’re preparing for a camping music festival, it can be easy to forget the essentials.
 Here is a comprehensive list of all the essential camping festival items you will need to make sure your festival experience is both comfortable and enjoyable.

 - Flashlight: Bring at least one flashlight or headlamp for everyone in your group, as well as extra batteries.